 \subsection{Gravitational tidal fields and their statistics}

-In our investigation, alignments of galaxies with the large-scale structure are both due to gravitationaltidal iteractions with shear fields which we will assume to have Gaussian statistics.
+In our investigation, alignments of galaxies with the large-scale structure are due to gravitational-tidal interactions with shear fields.
+These fields will be assumed to have Gaussian statistics.
 This assumption will not be applicable at late times and on small scales.
 Tidal alignment models relate correlations in the shapes of galaxies to correlations in the tidal shear field,

 as a tensor containing the second derivatives of the Newtonian gravitational potential.
 Correlations of $\Phi_{\alpha\beta}(\bmath{x})$ as a function of distance $r=\left|\bmath{x}-\bmath{x}^\prime\right|$ will be described by the correlation function